paulojor/czi2tiff/README.md

 ---

-czi2tiff.m permits the user convert single czi files.
+czi2tiff.m permits the user to convert single czi files.

 czi2tiffBatch.m permits the user to choose a folder and the function will convert all czi files in that folder into the equivalent tiff files.